cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 | High occupancy - spill overs | 547.61 |

 ### Collision count reduction
-Computation of the probability $P_c$ requires a count of the number of collisions that take place within the ensamble of trajectries.
-Since multiple threads have to update this count for the same collion site, memory races become an issue.
-A simple remedy is to use atomic sums
+Computation of the probability $P_c$ requires counting the number of collisions that occur within the ensemble of trajectories.
+Since multiple threads must update this count for the same collision site, memory races become an issue.
+A simple remedy is to use atomic additions

 ```
 if (collided)